nandorocker/Alfred-Extensions/README.md

 #Alfred Extensions by nando

-Some simple automations of processes
+Some simple extensions to automate my personal processes and learn some script hacking while at it.

 Chrome Arguments
 ---